jorgelon/kubernetesinmyhead.net/docs/observability/prometheus/operator-alerting.md

 # Prometheus operator and alerting

-## Define a prometheus resource
+## Configure the prometheus resource

-This will deploy a prometheus statefulset and its settings

 | Section                              | Explanation                                                       |
 |--------------------------------------|-------------------------------------------------------------------|